rytc/gssg/README.md

 `gssg server` runs a local server to test the site.

 ## TODOs
-- Add directory watching while the local server is running so that the user doesn't have to close the server process, run `gssg build` then run `gssg server` again
 - Blog post support
+- If a file exists in the "public/" directory that no longer exists in the "static" directory, the delete it